goncz/cv_ropes/README.md

 - Detections will be sensitive, be aware of this when labeling images.
 - Keep the ground truth boxes as "tight" as possible to the object.
 - Include objects at different angles, lighting, size, etc., to help generalizing
+- Try to keep an even amount of images per class in the training dataset

 ### LabelImg